groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/net/tex-to-tga.md

 more_formats:
     enable: true
-    title: "Other supported transformations TEX"
+    title: "Other supported TEX conversions in C#"
     content: "You can also convert TEX to many other file formats.
 Please see the list below."